-The course is available for .NET and Java.
+The course is available in .NET and Java specific technologies along with a generic technology course for developers using other technology stacks.
 The .NET version was developed in partnership with Microsoft® and is the official training solution for Microsoft Visual Studio.
-The course can be tailored for other technology stacks.

 Scrum.org selects only the most qualified instructors to deliver this course.
 Scrum.org maintains the defined curriculum and materials to assure consistency and quality for students worldwide.

 Download Professional Scrum Developer data sheet and read more.

 Register for a Public Course

 The Professional Scrum Developer course is suitable for any member of a Development Team, including architects, programmers, database developers, testers, and others with some technical knowledge.
 The class focuses much on technology and requires pair programming.

 Attendees make the most of the class if they:

 |C#, .NET & ASP.NET experience (discuss exact technologies with instructor)

 ||Java, JUnit, Subversion or Git (discuss exact technologies with instructor)

 Register for a public Professional Scrum Developer course or contact a Professional Scrum Trainer to inquire about a private course for your organization.